El Caño

 El Caño is a town and corregimiento in Natá District, Coclé Province, Panama.
 It has a land area of 86 sqkm and had a population of 3,351 as of 2010, giving it a population density of 38.9 PD/sqkm.
 Its population as of 1990 was 2,936; its population as of 2000 was 3,276.

 El Caño is named after a nearby waterfall found in a creek whose waters end in a nearby river.

+Archaeological significance

-In 2010, at El Caño, a cemetery was discovered preserving numerous bodies and gold artifacts from a pre-Columbian culture.
+In 2010, at El Caño, a Pre-Columbian cemetery was discovered.
+It contained numerous preserved bodies and gold artifacts from a pre-Columbian culture.